ivaylokenov/AspNet.Mvc.TypedRouting/README.md

 urlHelper.Link<HomeController>("Route name", c => c.Index(), new { key = "value" });
 ```

 All these methods are well documented, tested and resolve route values successfully.
-They resolve all kinds of route constraints like `ActionNameAttribute`, `AreaAttribute`, `RouteConstraintAttribute`, `IControllerModelConvention`, `IActionModelConvention` and `IParameterModelConvention`.
-The expressions use the internally created by the MVC framework ControllerActionDescriptor objects, which contain all route specific information.

 ### Performance consideration